MetaProvide/talked-client/README.md

 ## Installation and setup

+It's available in the [Nextcloud app store](https://apps.nextcloud.com/apps/talked), just search for Talked and you should be able to find it.

+Or you can clone this repo into your app folder and enable it in the app menu in Nextcloud.

 ### Register chat command

 To use the chat command to interact with the Talked server, the command first needs to be registered with Talk.
 You can register a command using the occ command.
 The exact command depends on how you have installed Nextcloud.
 Below I'll have an example for the official docker container and the snap.
 For more information about registering a chat command, check out the Talk documenation: https://nextcloud-talk.readthedocs.io/en/latest/commands/